tylertitsworth/5th-age-srd/Classes/Monk.md

 ### Acolyte of Death

 Choose a necromancer spell of your level or lower as a bonus power.
 You can choose any spell except summoning spells and spells granted by talents.
 You can switch the spell after each full heal-up.
 If the spell is an at-will attack spell, you can cast it in place of a flow attack.
-If the spell is a limited use attack spell, you can cast it in place of a finishing attack, at the frequency you can normally cast it (such as daily).
+If the spell is a limited use attack spell, you can cast it in place of a finishing attack, at the frequency you can normally cast it (such as full recovery).
 Use your Wisdom as the ability score that determines attack and damage with the spell.

 #### Champion Feat